emaphp/backbone.prism/README.md

 ```

 <br>
-The `start` method tells all views that the store is now ready and all views can now sync their data.
+The `start` method tells all views that the store is ready and they're able to sync their data.
 This is pretty useful because it allows the developer to only initialize components when data is available (ex: we fetched a collection from the server).

 <br>
 #####Event/Data flow

 <br>
-The following diagram tries to explain how `Prism` works under the hood.
+The following diagram tries to explain how *Backbone.Prism* works under the hood.

 ![Backbone.Prism](http://drive.google.com/uc?export=view&id=0B3PWnBYHw7RQOFVaMVROU3BocUk)

  * An action is executed that modifies the store.
 A *change* event is triggered.
- * The view listens this event and synchonizes its data with the store.
+ * The view synchonizes its data with the store.
 A *sync* event is triggered.
- * The high-order component watching that view updates its *view* state var.
+ * The higher-order component updates its *view* state var.
 This causes the component to re-render.
  * Our original component is rendered.
-It receives the high-order component state as the property list.
+It receives the higher-order component state as props.

 <br>
-###TaskApp: The final form
+###The TaskApp component

 <br>
 Our application is not yet complete.
 Let's add a form component so we can add more tasks to our store.
 We're using the `TaskActions` mixin we implemented previously.